csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 * This makes use of naming conventions (specifically, *similar names*) to combine all data from 2020 into a single table.

+### Step 3: Clean Up and Add Data to Prepare for Analysis

+* Inspect the new table that has been created

+  * Column names and type look great (they match)

+  - Station names and/or ids (check for and remove duplicates)

+  - There is no trip duration (create field and scrutinize)

+  - Check for distinct values across columns (all good here)

 ### Data CLeaning and Manipulation